 She wez streendid!

 I stepped up.
-“I am here for you”.
-She told me that her she only needed was transport fare but I insisted and got her cold something before she boarded the bike.
-We exchanged number (of course!!!) and in that Beyonce voice she said, “I will give you a call.”
+“I am here for you.”
+She told me that what she needed was transport fare but I insisted and got her cold something before she boarded the bike.
+We exchanged numbers (of course!!!) and in that Beyonce voice she said, “I will give you a call.”

 Hurray!
 I have done it.